The Washington DC Regional Chapter of the Acoustical Society of America,

 PRIOR ENTRIES / WINNERS can be viewed on Youtube at:

-Judging/ Scoring: The entries will be linked to the chapter web site, and the competition will be scored by ASA-DC member volunteers by completing a score sheet and emailing it to Dr. David Lechner ( firstname.lastname@example.org ) by Wed May 20 by 9:00 PM.
-The winner will be announced by Wednesday May 27 at 11:00 PM.
+Judging/ Scoring: The entries will be linked to the chapter web site, and the competition will be scored by ASA-DC member volunteers by completing a score sheet and emailing it to Dr. David Lechner ( email@example.com ) by the deadline.
+The winner will be announced via email after the chapter’s spring meeting.
 Scoring criteria will be the summation of music creation (up to 25 points), synchronicity (up to 25 points), musical tone quality (up to 20 added points if sound is created by the team), song complexity (up to 15 points), and visual impact and beauty (up to 15 points), for a total of 100 points.

 Prizes: ASA-DC is sponsoring this event.
-First place team will receive $100.
+First place team will receive $150, second place prize is $100.

 TO REGISTER: Please RSVP to Dave Lechner (firstname.lastname@example.org).